 Did you just throw your shoulders back while reading that?
 I know I did while writing it!

 The back is blousy even though it’s darted, which I like!
 Short ‘n’ wide is the name of my shirt game.
 It tends to ride up on the sides though.
-This is definitely a shirt I futz with while wearing, but it’s possible the set-in sleeve would mitigate its tendency to creep up when I talk with my arms.
+This is definitely a shirt I futz with while wearing, but it’s possible a set-in sleeve would mitigate its tendency to creep up when I talk with my arms.

 I added a back facing because I guess duh, but also because I experienced full yawning incomprehension when reading the collar directions.
 I still don’t know what they were asking me to do, but surely a facing is easier?